SoftStoneDevelop/Gedaq.DbConnection/README.md

 </h3>

 Attributes required for [Gedaq ORM](https://github.com/SoftStoneDevelop/Gedaq) to work with methods available in DbConnection.
 Allows you to work with the database without being tied to a specific database.

+Something is still not clear and [Documentation](https://github.com/SoftStoneDevelop/Gedaq.DbConnection/tree/main/Documentation/Documentation.md) does not help?
+[Feel free to ask a question on StackOverflow](https://stackoverflow.com/questions/ask?tags=gedaq,dbconnection,c%23)